 This project used to be called samsa.
 It has been renamed PyKafka and has been fully overhauled to support Kafka 0.8.2.
-We chose to target 0.8.2 because the offset Commit/Fetch API is stabilized.
+We chose to target 0.8.2 because the offset Commit/Fetch API stabilized on that release.